Conservation & Restoration

 Projects will include work on the landscape genomics of kauri, building on the excellent mahi (work) from the Healthy Trees, Healthy Futures programme.

-- Co-develop protocols for the effective long-term storage of kauri and Myrtaceae species to ensure that the species can survive even the worst-case scenario.
+5. Protocols for the effective long-term seed collection and storage of taonga to ensure that the species can survive even the worst-case scenario

 - December 2021: Scientists choose cryopreservation to store plant material for decades.
 Radio New Zealand.